hrishix6/HttpParrot/spec.md

 ### 2.3 Platform requirements

-Only platform requirement is that user should have chrome version 88 or later.
+Only platform requirement is that user should have chrome version 88 or later & firefox version 42 or later.

 ## 3. Functional Requirements